pavel-grigorev/spring-resource-reader/README.md

 # Resource Reader for Spring

-This is a resource reader tool with automatic content conversion and declarative API.
+This is a declarative resource reader with the resource content auto-conversion capabilities.
 It supports the following types out-of-the-box:

 - `File`
 - `InputStream`